openshift-cloud-functions/Documentation/README.md

 ### Hardware requirements

-OCF on Minishift requires at least 24GB of memory to run correctly.
+Knative Dev Preview in OpenShift using Minishift requires at least 24GB of memory to run correctly.

 If you are running Minishift on your local machine, ensure that virtualization is enabled, as this installation required the use of virtual machines (KVM).

 ### Installing dependencies

-> **IMPORTANT:** Docker and Kubernetes are also required to install and use OCF, however these components are outside the scope of this documentation, and instructions can be found easily online.
+> **IMPORTANT:** Docker and Kubernetes are also required to install and use Knative Dev Preview in OpenShift, however these components are outside the scope of this documentation, and instructions can be found easily online.

 #### Installing Minishift

-> **NOTE:** If this is not your first installation, and you wish to remove your Minishift profile and reinstall OCF, you can do this using the command
+> **NOTE:** If this is not your first installation, and you wish to remove your Minishift profile and reinstall Knative Dev Preview in OpenShift, you can do this using the command
 >
 >   `$ minishift profile delete knative --force`